Avast

-Avast Software s.r.o. is a Czech multinational cybersecurity software company headquartered in Prague, Czech Republic that researches and develops computer security software, machine learning and artificial intelligence.
-Avast has more than 435 million monthly active users and the second largest market share among anti-malware application vendors worldwide as of April 2020.
-The company has approximately 1,700 employees across its 25 offices worldwide.
-In July 2021, NortonLifeLock, an American cybersecurity company, announced that it is in talks to merge with Avast Software.
+Avast Software s.r.o. is a Czech multinational cybersecurity software company headquartered in Prague, Czech Republic, that researches and develops computer security software, machine learning, and artificial intelligence.
+Avast had more than 435 million monthly active users and the second largest market share among anti-malware application vendors worldwide as of April 2020.
+As of 2018, the company had approximately 1,700 employees across its 25 offices worldwide.
+In July 2021, NortonLifeLock, an American cybersecurity company, announced that it was in talks to merge with Avast Software.
 In August 2021, Avast's board of directors agreed to an offer of US$8 billion.

 Avast was founded by Pavel Baudiš and Eduard Kučera in 1988 as a cooperative.
 It had been a private company since 2010 and had its IPO in May 2018.
 In July 2016, Avast acquired competitor AVG Technologies for $1.3 billion.
 At the time, AVG was the third-ranked antivirus product.
 It was dual-listed on the Prague Stock Exchange and on the London Stock Exchange and was a constituent of the FTSE 100 Index until it was acquired by NortonLifeLock in September 2022.

-The company's main product is the Avast Antivirus along with tools such as the Avast Secure Browser and the Avast SecureLine VPN.
+The company's main product is Avast Antivirus, along with tools such as the Avast Secure Browser and the Avast SecureLine VPN.

 Avast produces Avast Online Security, which is its main extension, but it also has extensions like Avast SafePrice and Avast Passwords.

 History

 Avast was founded by Eduard Kučera and Pavel Baudiš in 1988.
 The founders met each other at the Research Institute for Mathematical Machines in Czechoslovakia.
 They studied math and computer science, because the Communist Party of Czechoslovakia would require them to join the communist party to study physics.
 At the institute, Pavel Baudiš discovered the Vienna virus on a floppy disk and developed the first program to remove it.
-Afterwards, he asked Eduard Kucera to join him in cofounding Avast as a cooperative.
+Afterwards, he asked Eduard Kučera to join him in cofounding Avast as a cooperative.
 The cooperative was originally called Alwil and only the software was named Avast.

 The cooperative was changed to a joint partnership in 1991, two years after the velvet revolution caused a regime change in Czechoslovakia.
 The new regime severed ties with the Soviet Union and reverted the country's economic system to a market economy.
 In 1995, Avast employee Ondřej Vlček wrote the first antivirus program for the Windows 95 operating system.
-In the 1990s security researchers at the Virus Bulletin, an IT security testing organization, gave the Avast software an award in every category tested, increasing the popularity of the software.
+In the 1990s, security researchers at the Virus Bulletin, an IT security testing organization, gave the Avast software an award in every category tested, increasing the popularity of the software.
 However, by the late 1990s, the company was struggling financially.
 Alwil rebuffed acquisition offers by McAfee, who was licensing the Avast antivirus engine.